immunoodle/deployment/README.md

 kubectl apply -f k8s-manifests/whoami.yml
 ```

-*Using the whoami application confirm the basic components such as traefik and cert-manager work thus far.*
+*Use the whoami application to confirm the basic components such as traefik and cert-manager work thus far.*

 ### PostgreSQL